onto-mobile/dito-m-anliegen/Readme-Repositories.txt

 www
 hooks
+.gitignore
+Readme-Repositories (this file)
+# Just for reference, since this file is always re-created by cordova build:
 config-{cordova,phonegap}.xml
-package-{cordova,phonegap}.json  (just for reference, since this file is always re-created by cordova build) .gitignore
-Readme-Repositories (this file)

-Ignored:
+package-{cordova,phonegap}.json

+Explicitely ignored:

 config.xml    (this file is framework specific, differs between cordova and phonegap) package.json  (this file is always re-created by cordova build)

 GIT COMMANDS: